 What are the Career Options and Salary Earnings for a Bachelor’s in Psychology Studies Degree?

-- Social and Community Service Managers: These professionals are responsible for identifying areas in which communities are struggling or in need of assistance, and they work to develop and implement programs and initiatives that offer a solution to the problems residents are facing.
+- Social and Community Service Managers: These professionals are responsible for identifying areas in which communities are struggling or in need of assistance.
+They work to develop and implement programs and initiatives that offer a solution to the problems residents are facing.
 Although earning a graduate-level degree is preferred, these positions can be attained with a bachelor’s degree in psychology studies.

 – Projected Growth Rate: 18 percent

-– Median Annual Salary: $65,320 - Probation Officer and Correctional Treatment Specialist: These professionals work with criminal offenders who are in custody, on probation, or on parole with the goal of rehabilitating them to become acclimated back into society.
+– Median Annual Salary: $65,320 - Probation Officer and Correctional Treatment Specialist: These professionals work with criminal offenders who are in custody, on probation, or on parole.
+The goal is to rehabilitate them to become acclimated back into society.
 Most probation officers and correctional treatment specialists can begin with an undergraduate degree, but higher positions with greater responsibility often require graduate-level education.

 – Projected Growth Rate: 6 percent